GitJuski/Linux-servers/h4-GJ(In-progress).md

 ![17](Screenshots/4/17.png)

 I just clicked an option that said "install a maintainers version".
-I then searched for it on the web and found this.
+I then searched for it on the web and found a community post (Digitalocean 2023).
 After reading the answer in the digitalocean community post I came to the conclusion that I made the right choice since I didn't do any modifications to the sshd config beforehand.
-Then I created a user and added it to the sudo and adm groups.
+Then I created a user and added it to the sudo and adm groups (Karvinen 2017).

 ![18](Screenshots/4/18.png)